 The only downside is, once you’ve arrived in Spreewald, you are at the mercy of the local bus system.
 While I’d say Germany’s busses are pretty good, they are much less consistent than trains.

 Reach Spreewald on a Tour from Berlin (Simplest)

 If you don’t want to mess with figuring out the train and reserving a boat tour, you can take a guided tour to Spreewald from Berlin.
 This Spreewald tour with Viator starts in Kurfürstendamm in Berlin and takes you by bus to Spreewald.

 While the live commentary is in German, there’s also an English audioguide (which is honestly often better, as sometimes German tour guides speaking English can be hard to understand).
 It lasts 7 1/2 hours and includes transit, a traditional boat tour, and local snack on arrival for a very fair price considering the cost of everything separately.
-Click the preview below to check availability:
+Click here to check availability.

 Reach Spreewald from Berlin by bus (Slowest)

 Finally, you can travel with Flixbus to nearby Cottbus , a super popular bus network for budget travel around Europe, for about 10€ each way.
 From Cottbus, you’ll need to take a train from the Cottbus Hauptbahnhof (main station) to Lübbenau for an additional 12€ or so per person.
 This makes it about the same price as taking the train, but longer because you’ll be “backtracking” from Cottbus Hbf to Lübbenau.

 Now that you know why you should visit Spreewald and how to get here, these are the best things to do in Spreewald that I’d recommend for any visitor!